 - (a) Mobilize financial and human resources and expertise sufficient to ensure that prioritized interventions on risk factors and protective factors result in measureable positive impacts on behaviors at the population level. - (b) Fully implement the set of interventions in the WHO Framework Convention on Tobacco Control, and evaluate and monitor programs and changes in tobacco use among adolescents and adults. - (c) Strengthen national policies, actions, and plans on alcohol use according to national contexts and priorities, guided by the Global Strategy and Regional Plan of Action to Reduce the Harmful Use of Alcohol, and monitor changes in alcohol use among adults and adolescents over time.
-To support this, increase the public health capacity for alcohol epidemiology. - (d) Develop and/or strengthen national policies, actions, and plans on nutrition according to national contexts and priorities, implementing the WHO Global Strategy on Diet, Physical Activity and Health (19); the WHO Global Strategy for Infant and Young Child Feeding (20); the WHO set of recommendations on the marketing of food and nonalcoholic beverages to children (21); as well as the recommendations from a PAHO expert consultation on the marketing of food and non-alcoholic beverages to children in the Americas; the commitments in Trans Fat Free Americas; and the policy statement on preventing cardiovascular disease in the Americas by reducing dietary salt intake population-wide. - (e) Develop and/or strengthen national polices, actions, and plans on healthy living and healthy weights according to national contexts and priorities, implementing the WHO Global Strategy on Diet, Physical Activity and Health.
+To support this, increase the public health capacity for alcohol epidemiology. - (d) Develop and/or strengthen national policies, actions, and plans on nutrition according to national contexts and priorities, implementing the WHO Global Strategy on Diet, Physical Activity and Health (19); the WHO Global Strategy for Infant and Young Child Feeding (20); the WHO set of recommendations on the marketing of food and nonalcoholic beverages to children (21); the commitments

+- in Trans Fat Free Americas; and the policy recommendations in the regional initiative on dietary salt reduction as a population-based approach to prevent CVDs. - (e) Develop and/or strengthen national polices, actions, and plans on healthy living and healthy weights according to national contexts and priorities, implementing the WHO Global Strategy on Diet, Physical Activity and Health.
 Implement community-wide active living initiatives by, for example, joining the regional Ciclovía initiative; promoting development of evidence-guided wellness programs in schools and workplaces; promoting urban planning to facilitate walking, cycling, and use of public transport; and implementing evidence-based public campaigns and social marketing initiatives.
 Monitor programs and changes in physical activity habits, body mass index, and healthy eating among adolescents and adults over time.